 A look into individualised treatment plans

-In the field of rehabilitation (for things like back pain, knee pain, shoulder pain and neck pain) recommendations that come from guidelines, reviews, or consensus statements.
-Research does not give an insight into individuals, but a larger population as a whole.
+In the field of rehabilitation (for things like back pain, knee pain, shoulder pain and neck pain) recommendations that come from guidelines, reviews, or consensus statements, research does not give an insight into individuals, but a larger population as a whole.
 When a study is conducted, results are often given a numerical value (like a pain rating out of ten or a survey score), and then pooled to be analysed.
 Any conclusions made about a particular treatment approach have to be considered with this information in mind.
 In most groups of patients who are studied in research, there is some variability in response.
-Information from research is used to maximise the probability of a successful outcome.
-Individualized treatment can also help to maximise the likelihood of successful outcomes.
-Below, we will describe things to consider when individualising treatment plans.
+Data from research is used to maximize the probability of a successful outcome.
+Individualized treatment can also help to maximize the likelihood of successful outcomes.
+Below, we will describe things to consider when individualizing treatment plans.

 IF EVIDENCE IS NOT INDIVIDUALISED, HOW DO WE CREATE A PLAN THAT IS?

 There has been a trend recently in research, to identify if there are easily identifiable factors that might tell us who has a higher likelihood of success from a particular treatment.
 An example of this type of study comes in the form of the clinical prediction rules study conducted by Flynn et al., (2002) and published in the journal Spine.
 This study examined the characteristics in common amongst individuals who respond well to spinal manipulation for low back pain.
 Care informed by a study like this can help individualise care.
 Unfortunately, studies like the one mentioned above are not that common, and not available for all kinds of pain.
 There has also been a call to validate some of the conclusions made by these studies using randomised control trials.